0x20/hackerspace-blueprint/order/roles.md

 * The core group enables the hacker environment to exist.
 * The core group should be as "thin layer" as possible.
 Core group should operate mostly in the background.
 If the core group does a good job,     they should be invisible.
-* The core group are the same people that are appointed board-member during the general assembly.
-No non-board members are allowed so that each    person that has a vote shares equal responsibility.
+* In the current legal structure (VZW) the board members carry the end-responsible.
+So the core group can only contains the same people that are appointed board-member during the general assembly.
+This way the people taking the decision must also take the responsible and vice-versa, no people can take decision without needing to take responsibility for it.

  - Finance
  - Core infrastructure
  - `if ($conflict && ( $conflict.type == "harrasment" || $conflict.type == "safety" ))`